-Similarity to Existing TLDs or Reserved Names - This review involves cross-checking between each applied-for string and the lists of existing TLD strings and Reserved Names to determine whether two strings are so similar to one another that they create a probability of user confusion.
+Similarity to Existing TLDs - This review involves crosschecking between each applied-for string and the list of existing TLD strings to determine whether two strings are so similar to one another that they create a probability of user confusion.

 All TLDs currently in the root zone can be found at http://iana.org/domains/root/db/.